John House Biography

 Born 1979, Aylesbury, UK

-I am a photographer, blogger, collector of curiosities and occasional film maker.
+I am a contemporary artistic photographer, artist, curator, collector of curiosities and occasional film maker.
 I have a BA (Hons) in Editorial Photography from the University of Brighton and work in art education alongside pursuing my practice.

 My work is mostly in the form of Photography and is concerned with how people interact with the environment around them and how the landscape we live and work in, is shaped by us and what this can say about cultural identities.